Have you ever been so stressed out with the daily grind that you shouted to whatever was listening, “Is this all there is?”

 I Don’t Know What I Want, But I Know it’s Not This by Julie Jansen is a guide to finding a career that fits you.
 According to a survey by Zippia, 50% of Americans don’t like their jobs.
 Work is not a path to fulfillment, as we’ve been led to believe.

-Jansen’s book doesn’t fight the idea that we need to find a sense of meaning in our work for fulfillment but does help guide you towards a career that you might find meaningful.
+Jansen’s book doesn’t fight the idea that we need to find meaning in our work for fulfillment, but it does help guide you towards a career that you might find meaningful.

 Man’s Search for Meaning